Average analytic ranks of elliptic curves over number fields: Preliminaries on weighted projective stacks

-This height was first defined by Deng \cite{Den98}.
-In the case of projective spaces $\P^n=\P(1,\dots,1)$ this height corresponds to the usual Weil height.
-In more geometric terms, this height on weighted projective spaces can be viewed as the `stacky height' associated to the tautological bundle $\O_{\P(\w)}(1)$ of $\P(\w)$ (see \cite[\S 3.3]{ESZ21} for this and much more about heights on stacks).
+\begin{remark} The height $\Ht_\w$ was first defined by Deng \cite{Den98}.
+In the case of projective spaces, $\P^n=\mcP(1,\dots,1)$, this height corresponds to the usual Weil height.
+In more geometric terms, this height on weighted projective stacks can be viewed as the `stacky height' associated to the tautological bundle of $\mcP(\w)$ (see \cite[\S 3.3]{ESZB23} for this and much more about heights on stacks). \end{remark}

-Recall that the (compactified) moduli stack of elliptic curves, $\mcX_{\GL_2(\Z)}$, is isomorphic to the weighted projective space $\P(4,6)$.
+The (compactified) moduli stack of elliptic curves, $\mcX_{\GL_2(\Z)}$, is isomorphic to the weighted projective stack $\mcP(4,6)$.
 This isomorphism can be given explicitly as

-Under this isomorphism, the tautological bundle on $\P(4,6)$ corresponds to the Hodge bundle on $\mcX_{\GL_2(\Z)}$.
-Then the usual \emph{naive height} of an elliptic curve $E$ over $K$ with a reduced (integral) short Weierstrass equation $y^2=x^3+Ax+B$,
+Under this isomorphism, the tautological bundle on $\mcP(4,6)$ corresponds to the Hodge bundle on $\mcX_{\GL_2(\Z)}$.
+The usual \emph{naive} height of an elliptic curve $E$ over $K$ with a reduced integral short Weierstrass equation $y^2=x^3+Ax+B$, is defined as

-is the height with respect to the twelfth power of the Hodge bundle.
-For any short Weierstrass equation $y^2=x^3+ax+b$ of $E$ the naive height is given by
+One can show that this \emph{naive height} is the same as the \textit{stacky} height on $\mcX_{\GL_2(\Z)}$ with respect to the twelfth power of the Hodge bundle \cite[\S 3.3]{ESZB23}.
+For \textit{any} short Weierstrass equation $y^2=x^3+ax+b$ of $E$, the naive height is given by